maxludden/supergene-v2/books/book06/md/chapter-2165.md

 POW!

 “Ouch!
-You really f*cking hit me!”
+You really fucking hit me!”

 All of the elders came forward, racing to the sides of the broken mountain.
 They used their scary powers to grab hold of the mountain that was now in free fall.